Webscraping in C#

 End Namespace

 To scrape a specific website, we will have to create our own class to read that website.
 This class will extend Web Scraper.
-We will add some methods to this class, including init, where we can set initial settings and start the first request, which will then in turn cause a chain reaction where the entire website will be scraped.
+We will add some methods to this class, including Init, where we can set initial settings and start the first request, which will then in turn cause a chain reaction where the entire website will be scraped.

 We must also add at least one Parse method.
 Parse methods read webpages which have been downloaded from the internet and use jQuery-like CSS selectors to select content and extract the relevant text and/or images for usage.